 “We gotta get off this rock, Chuck.”

 The 4K disc: Scorsese and cinematographer Robert Richardson went to a lot of effort to make this movie look really special, and those behind the transfer for this release have followed suit.
-A lovely native 4K presentation is the order of the day, with even, fine film grain that’s only really noticable if you purposely tune into it.
+A 2K presentation that belies its upscaled roots is the order of the day, with even, fine film grain that’s only really noticable if you purposely tune into it.
 The whole affair is presented with both Dolby Vision and standard HDR treatments.
 Speaking for the Dolby Vision, which we reviewed, the picture delivers pleasing deep blacks right through to whites that pop – but not too much.
 It’s a very good-looking image that delivers a lot of detail, despite some (we believe) purposely softer shots.